The Hot Sheet

 Anti-Direct Democracy Measures on Ballot 2024:

-3. North Dakota [OPPOSE]: Requires a single-subject for initiatives and requires proposed constitutional initiatives to appear on the ballot and be approved at the primary and general election to become effective.
+2. North Dakota [OPPOSE]: North Dakota’s legislature is proposing a constitutional amendment to require initiatives only address a single subject, to raise the signature requirement for petitions, and to require that proposed constitutional initiatives to appear on the ballot and be approved at the primary and general election in order to become effective.

 What does an attack on direct democracy look like?